 Family Science Nights bring together SMILE students, their families, and community members.
 Students demonstrate interactive science activities.
 SMILE personnel inform parents and students about college admissions and student financial aid.
 The Family Science Night is a wonderful expression of interest and support by parents and community members.
 Parents have the opportunity to get more involved in their children’s education, and see them as competent learners.
 The children’s self esteem soars!

-ELEMENTARY OUTDOOR SCIENCE ADVENTURE
+ELEMENTARY OUTDOOR SCIENCE ADVENTURE (grade 5)

-This is a three day adventure at URI Alton Jones Campus for elementary students that focuses on biology and environmental science.
+This is a three day adventure at URI Alton Jones Campus for 5th grade elementary students that focuses on environmental science.
 Every year, URI offers a Spring course for 15 college students interested in mentoring and teaching science.
 They develop activities for elementary students that integrate science and math and develop an appreciation for the natural environment.
 During the weekend, these college students act as teachers, counselors, and mentors and stay at Alton Jones with the elementary SMILE students.

 FOR PARENTS/GUARDIANS: Learn more about the EOSA with this PowerPoint